phpfui/ThoughtsBlogCode/cm3q1ht5g000309jregzx0hby.md

 	}
 ```

 A specific Record class can set up a virtual field by adding an array indexed by the virtual field name.
 We check to see if the field being accessed is a virtual field, and if it is an array.
 Then we take the first element in the array and create an object from it.
-We pass the current active Record (&this) and the field name it was called with.
+We pass the current active Record ($this) and the field name it was called with.

 We then call `getValue()` and pass it the rest of the array.
 Any class that derives from `\PHPFUI\ORM\VirtualField` be used.
 All you need to do is figure out what needs to be returned by `getValue()`.
 And `setValue()` works exactly the same way, but called by `__set()` instead.